 The point of all this ranting about roads is that YOU, "General Public," have been in command of this situation.
 Your agents at the State asked investors to build toll roads because General Public wouldn't pay the State or County enough to do it.
 Your agents gave a monopoly to Mr. McKiernan, forcing Charlie Martin to snake Fenn's road up here.
 You, General Public, didn't ask how the builders would manage the risks or specify those construction methods.
-Then your State agents built the Glenwood highway and helped the railroads gain rights of way that together put the toll roads out of business.
-Then you "bought" those toll roads for pennies on the dollar.
-Then your agents built another highway and then ignored the County road.
+Then your State agents helped the railroads gain rights of way that put the toll roads out of business.
+You "bought" those toll roads for \$0.10 on the dollar.
+Then your agents built another highway and ignored that old County road.
 Today your agents whine about the mess and lack of "funding" to fix it.
 Some of these old problems, like Fenn's road, are on private property.
 I am not asking you to fix those.
-I am asking you to leave those of us who want to fix those old problems for free, FREE to do that work on our private property.
+I am asking you to leave those of us who want to fix those old problems for free, FREE to do that work on our private property and without your permission.
 None of that can happen as long as your government agents cling to the power to extort a series of ridiculous payoffs to supposedly supervise and protect a flimsy claim of public health and safety without any responsibility for the outcome.
-That bureaucratic claim on behalf of you, General Public, to manage all risk is what makes these technical issues essentially political even on private land.
-It's not working!!!
+That bureaucratic claim to manage all risk, supposedly on behalf of you General Public, is what makes these technical issues essentially political even on private land.
+It's not working.